NirmalHegde/Node-Influencers/README.md

 # node-influencers
 React page for node coding challenge.
+Currently in progress.
+Start using ``npm start``